SRAHEJA86/MOVIECATALOGUE/README.md

 3. Movie catalogue service which fetches the information from the above two services to form a movie catalog item using rest template.

 Database
-At the database end, Postgres DB has been used to store and retrieve the information There are primarily two tables created movies and rating with a foreign key relationship using movieId
+At the database end, PostgreSQL(Server 12) DB has been used to store and retrieve the information.
+There are primarily two tables created movies and rating with a foreign key relationship using movieId

 Usage